strawberrypi3/space-scapes/README.md

 This game contains choices which affect the course of the story, as well as turn-based role-playing-game style battles full of strategy and epic music.
 Choose what you want your avatar to do, and what moves you want them to use when battling enemies, while trying to keep your health above zero and minimize negative status effects.
+The game uses Java's Swing library (JFrame, JPanel, JButton, etc) to display images and GUI elements to the player.

 This game includes 19 endings - can you get them all?
 - HERO ending